Manage Pod Resources in Kubernetes

 Configure memory resources

-On a worker node, Kubernetes processes and Redpanda processes are running at the same time, including the Seastar subsystem that is built into the Redpanda binary.
+On a worker node, Kubernetes and Redpanda processes are running at the same time, including the Seastar subsystem that is built into the Redpanda binary.
 Each of these processes consumes memory.
 You can configure the memory resources that are allocated to these processes.

 By default, the Helm chart allocates 80% of the configured memory to Redpanda, leaving the rest for the Seastar subsystem and other container processes.
 Redpanda recommends this default setting.